V

 Cornea & External Eye

-Vernal keratoconjunctivitis (VKC) is an allergic conjunctival disease with proliferative changes in the conjunctiva.
+Vernal keratoconjunctivitis (VKC) is an allergic conjunctival disease accompanied by proliferative changes in the conjunctiva.
 It commonly occurs in boys during childhood and presents characteristic findings such as cobblestone papillae and Horner-Trantas dots.
-Based on the Japanese Guidelines for Allergic Conjunctival Diseases, 3rd Edition (2021), treatment is centered on immunosuppressive eye drops (cyclosporine, tacrolimus).
+Based on the Japanese Guidelines for the Diagnosis and Treatment of Allergic Conjunctival Diseases, 3rd Edition (2021), treatment centers on immunosuppressive eye drops (cyclosporine and tacrolimus).

 Vertical Strabismus (Superior Oblique Palsy, Inferior Oblique Overaction, etc.)